 The ESL program is comprehensive in design and structure, implementing a multi-pronged approach focusing on communicative language instruction.
-Classroom instruction, along with structured, practical activities including community service, promotes and reinforces students' fluency.
+Classroom instruction, along with structured, practical activities, promotes and reinforces students' fluency.
 Instruction is implemented through methods similar to those experienced in the university classroom.

 The program consists of five levels plus a Foundations of English level for students with little background in English.
-Courses include instruction in the four skills of reading, writing, listening, and speaking, along with specialized instruction in pronunciation.
-Grammar and vocabulary instruction are systematically embedded throughout all the content-based modules and courses utilizing texts, abundant ancillary materials, activities, and student-centered instruction.
+Courses include instruction in the four skills of reading, writing, listening, and speaking.
+Grammar and vocabulary instruction are systematically embedded throughout all the courses utilizing texts, abundant ancillary materials, activities, and student-centered instruction.
 The program interweaves all basic language skills to further emulate real-life language usage, as well as experiences students will have while matriculating in the university.
 Students enrolled in the program can expect to be engaged in learning that facilitates language acquisition and provides a solid foundation in skills necessary for successful study at the university level.
 These skills include language-based technology skills, note taking, critical thinking and analysis, preparing and delivering oral presentations, working in groups, and academic writing.